-In vSphere 7.0 and later, you can delegate vSphere identity management to an external identity provider and take advantage of increased security and multifactor authentication.
-In this scenario, vCenter Single Sign-On is replaced by an external identity provider as the entity that performs principals' authentication.
+In vSphere 7.0 and later, you can delegate vSphere identity management to an external identity provider and activate benefits such as increased security and multifactor authentication.
+In this scenario, vCenter Single Sign-On is replaced by an external identity provider, such as Microsoft Active Directory Federation Services (AD FS) or Okta, as the entity that performs the authentication of applications and users.